 Oblique Lo-fi 3D type design experiment

 The extreme contrast between the heavy, solid core and light extenders was powerful.
 However, as the thick stem was applied to the other numbers the variation in angle of such a dominant feature became jarring.
-What if all of the numerals could be based on the same stem and angle?
-To do so, would require the use of an italic typographic design style, something I had not attempted before.

-Although challenging, the approach worked.
-The oblique orientation of the letterforms led to the project title, so the required letters were also developed for – Oblique – however, this time I backed away from the idea of creating the complete alphabet!
+To do so, would require the use of an italic typographic style, something I had not attempted before.
+Although challenging, the creative direction worked.
+The oblique orientation of the bespoke typography led to the project name, so the required letters were also designed for – Oblique – however, this time I was smart enough to avoid creating the complete alphabet!

 - Bespoke Typography